 - Physical exam – A doctor will evaluate the affected area and may ask you questions about where you are feeling pain or discomfort.

-If you are experiencing an ankle sprain that is mild and is not a recurring injury, you may use one or more of the following conservative treatment options at home to help the ankle sprain heal on its own:
+If you are experiencing an ankle sprain that is mild and is not a recurring injury, you may use one or more of the following conservative treatment options at home to help heal on its own:

 - Ice to decrease swelling and pain

-- Ankle bandage to compress the ankle and add support
+- Ankle bandage to compress the it and add support

 - Anti-inflammatory medications to reduce swelling

-- Elevating the ankle to reduce swelling (especially while sleeping)
+- Elevating it to reduce swelling (especially while sleeping)

-When conservative options fail, or when an ankle sprain is recurring or more severe, MedStar Orthopaedic Institute offers diagnostic testing, as well as a wide variety of treatments options.
-Depending on the severity of your ankle condition and the complexity of the injury, our foot and ankle specialists may recommend any of the following minimally invasive surgical options:
+When conservative options fail, or when a sprain is recurring or more severe, MedStar Orthopaedic Institute offers diagnostic testing, as well as a wide variety of treatments options.
+Depending on the severity of your ankle condition and the complexity of the injury, our specialists may recommend any of the following minimally invasive surgical options:

 - Foot and ankle arthroscopy